Holography and the Page curve of an evaporating black hole: Entanglement entropy of a radiating black hole and the Page curve

 \section{Entanglement entropy of a radiating black hole and the Page curve}

-In this section, we consider a Schwarzschild black hole in (3+1)-dimensions, assuming the information of its quantum state is holographically encoded on its (2+1)-dimensional event horizon.
-We aim to determine its entanglement entropy given that it obeys the bound $S\leq A/4G$.
-To enhance the visual representation, we can transform the spherical event horizon of the black hole into a double-sided disk.
+In this section, our goal is to derive an expression for the entanglement entropy of a (3+1)-dimensional evaporating Schwarzschild black hole under the smoothness assumption.
+We utilize the replica trick and make the following assumptions: (1) In the replicated system, the entanglement entropy of each black hole scales with its area; (2) The black hole's entanglement entropy will not exceed the Bekenstein-Hawking entropy.
+The \nth{1} holographic assumption can be understood through the {\sl Central Dogma} in black hole physics, which posits that: As seen from the outside, a black hole can be described in terms of a quantum system with $Area/4G$ degrees of freedom, which evolves unitarily under time evolution \cite{Almheiri2021}.
+On the other hand, the \nth{2} holographic assumption stems from the principle that fine-grained or entanglement entropy is always less than or equal to coarse-grained or thermodynamic entropy.
+To enhance the visual representation, we can transform the spherical event horizon of each black hole into a double-sided disk.
 This approach involves using two Stereographic maps—one for the top hemisphere and another for the bottom hemisphere.
 The resulting disk has a radius proportional to the black hole radius, with the constant of proportionality absorbed into other constants.
 Importantly, the following arguments remain valid independent of the transformation.
 Even without the Stereographic projection, one can follow the arguments and end in the results obtained for the entanglement entropy of the black hole\footnote{The exclusive purpose of the transformation is to illustrate the replicated system, as shown in Fig.~\ref{f-Replica}.}.
-To begin with, we consider the disk of radius $r_1$ in two spatial dimensions called $\mathcal{A}$.
+In the light of our $\nth{1}$ holographic assumption, we consider a disk of radius $r_1$ in two spatial dimensions and call it $\mathcal{A}$\footnote{We first analyze one disk and then replicate it to be in accord with the replicated black hole system.}.
 The entanglement entropy of $\mathcal{A}$ depends on its radius, $r_1$, as well as on the details of the field theory that describes it.
-As discussed in Sec.~\ref{Sec__Intro}, we make use of the holographic assumptions alongside the consistency relations of Sec.~\ref{Sec__Shape_Dependence}, to obtain a curve for the entanglement entropy of the black hole.
-The holographic assumptions are chosen such that we obtain the same results as Page did in the limit $r\rightarrow 0$, or equivalently $t\rightarrow t_{\text{evap}}$.
+As discussed in Sec.~\ref{Sec__Intro}, we are making use of the holographic assumptions alongside the consistency relations of Sec.~\ref{Sec__Shape_Dependence}, to obtain a smooth curve for the entanglement entropy of the black hole.
 The consistency conditions enforce the entropy to be well-behaved in the middle points, because by expanding $S$ in Sec.~\ref{Sec__Shape_Dependence}, we are considering it to be smooth.
 Some higher-order modifications would occur, one of which is explained in subsection \ref{Sec__higher_replicas}.
-Let start the procedure by considering the disk $\mathcal{A}$ and variating its radius from $r_1$ to $r_1^\prime=r_1+\delta r_1$, Fig.~\ref{f-Replica}, left.
+Let start the procedure by variating the radius of the disk $\mathcal{A}$, from $r_1$ to $r_1^\prime=r_1+\delta r_1$, Fig.~\ref{f-Replica}, left.
 The variation of the entanglement entropy takes the form

 where $I_1$ contains the unspecified details of the field theory.
 The points added to $\mathcal{A}$, shown by yellow in the figure, have some entanglement with both $\mathcal{A}$ and the environment.
 Thus $I_1(r_1)\delta r_1$ contains the entanglement entropies of the points with the environment and $\mathcal{A}$, with positive and negative signs respectively.
 Hence it should be proportional to the number of the added points, or equivalently, to the added area, i.e.,